Essential: Remain enrolled as a full-time student.

 Full-time Enrollment Exceptions: Reduced Course Load

 Federal immigration regulations set strict limits on enrollment that is less than full-time.
-Only a designated school official (DSO) in the Office of Global Learning International Services may grant a reduced course load.
+Only a designated school official (DSO) in International Services may grant a reduced course load.
 Contact us if you think you may be eligible.

 A reduced course load can only be given for these reasons:

-2. Medical condition certified by documentation from a licensed medical doctor or clinical psychologist (maximum of 12 months per program of study).
+- Medical condition certified by documentation from a licensed medical doctor, a licensed doctor of osteopathy, a licensed psychologist, or a licensed clinical psychologist (maximum of 12 months per program of study).

-3. Completion of the course of study (final semester): You may enroll less than full-time if fewer courses are needed to complete your course of study.
-(You may not enroll in additional courses that are not required to satisfy the requirements for completion of your program or take additional courses for administrative purposes, personal reasons, or to delay graduation.
-Students considered to have completed their course of study must take action to maintain status beyond their studies.)
+- Completion of the course of study (final semester): You may enroll less than full-time if fewer courses are needed to complete your course of study.
+You may not enroll in additional courses that are not required to satisfy the requirements for completion of your program or take additional courses for administrative purposes, personal reasons, or to delay graduation.
+Students considered to have completed their course of study must take action to maintain status beyond their studies.

 For Grad and Professional Students: In Absentia